Australia on Screen, Eagle Hawk

 Now You See It... – May 11, 12, 13

 The town of Smeaton has a population of a little over 200.
 It also has Anderson’s Mill.
 Once used to grind flour, it will be resurrected after dark for three nights in May as an audio-visual work titled Now You See It....
-A collaboration between Dja Dja Wurrung traditional owners Marilyne Nicholls and Rebecca Phillips with artists Video Architecture and James Henry, Now You See It... uses projections and synchronised music to recreate the environment in which the mill was built –with a modern touch.
+A collaboration between Dja Dja Wurrung traditional owners Marilyne Nicholls and Rebecca Phillips and artists Video Architecture and James Henry, Now You See It... uses projections and synchronised music to recreate the environment in which the mill was built – with a modern touch.
 It’s a unique expression of heritage set in the stunning landscape of grasslands surrounded by seven volcanic hills.
 Only on display after dark – coat and torch recommended.

 Clunes, photographer Jake Roden